 The employees in the Vienna branch are not subject to a collective pay agreement.
-They receive a fixed salary, which is disbursed in 14 monthly instalments.
+They receive a fixed salary, which is disbursed in 14 monthly instalments on the 15th of each month.
+The vacation and Christmas remuneration (13th and 14th monthly salary payments) is due on May 15th and November 15th.

-The Bank may pay additional bonuses to the employee in addition to the fixed salary.
+The Bank may pay bonuses to the employee in addition to the fixed salary.
 Such bonuses represent a discretionary payment to which there is no legal entitlement even after it has been paid more than once.
-Whether and to what extent bonus payments are made is decided each year.
+Whether and to what extent bonus payments are made is decided each year by the business owners and the individual business unit heads.
 The bonus is determined in the same way as in Germany.